Week 3 – Digital Pedagogy Starts June 15th

 - Equity Unbound “is an emergent, collaborative curriculum which aims to create equity-focused, open, connected, intercultural learning experiences across classes, countries and contexts.”

 - The Digital Polarization Project – Working with students to build a fact-checking wiki

 - Marginal Syllabus – Online academic reading group that collaborates once a month to do social annotation on journal articles that have a focus on equity issues in education

-- http://robinderosa.net/uncategorized/my-open-textbook-pedagogy-and-practice/ – Robin DeRosa
+- My Open Textbook Pedagogy and Practice – Robin DeRosa

 - Brief Reflection on Twitter for Physio Psych – Kameko Halfmann